 Each term our teachers send home a taster of 'What We Will Be Learning About This Term', so that parents and children can contribute ideas and resources.
 If you want to find out more about the curriculum please contact your child's class teacher or the school office.

 Overview of Subjects

 The school teaches the Local Authority's agreed Gloucestershire syllabus for Religious Education.
 We are a Church of England school and have excellent links with our local church.
-Rev. Steve Taylor visits our school at least once a week to deliver assemblies and sometimes teams teach RE to specific classes.
+Rev. Steve Taylor visits our school at least once a week to deliver Collective Worship and sometimes teams teach RE to specific classes.
 It is wonderful to have this extra input, which supplements our curriculum, providing another level of expertise.
 We also hold a collective act of worship everyday, which is Christian based with strong links to values (of which we change each term to reflect the Christian calendar, as well as current local and global events).

 Our mathematics teaching is based on the Primary Framework for Mathematics, using a multi-age programme of studies.
 Our aim is to develop confident mathematicians and link the teaching to real life situations e.g. year 6 planning sports day, measuring, scoring and timing.
 We concentrate on all mental strategies, all children learn number bonds and multiplication facts.
 Regular opportunities are given to apply these skills through problem solving and mathematical reasoning.

 Children are taught science as part of a two year rolling programme.
 Skills of recording, fair testing and prediction are developed.
 Scientific knowledge is taught through practical hands on experience.

 Children learn to express themselves using a variety of art media, focusing on aspects such as: tone, form, pattern and texture.
 They are taught about artists and allowed to develop an individual creative style.
 School makes use of the wider community for expressive work such as dance/drama.